-As soon as I had received this summons, which was conveyed to me by the careful words of a messenger, my stomach started to roll.
+As soon as I had received this summons, conveyed to me by the careful words of a messenger, my stomach had started to churn.
 Why would Pharaoh’s chief advisors wish to meet me in such an isolated place?
-I had no fear that they intended me harm, not with six of our best guards by my side, and if nothing else, my ladies would scream for help.
-But these men would usually barely look at me.
-When I spoke, they would ignore my comments and direct any response to Pharaoh himself.
+I had no fear that they intended me harm, not with five of our best guards by my side, and if nothing else, my ladies would scream for help.
+But I had never met with these men without Pharaoh.
 So why did they now suddenly want to speak with me alone?
 Was this moment the one that would determine which future lay ahead of my beloved city?

-I straightened my back and prepared myself to face whatever the men had to say with calmness and determination.
-I would do what I thought was right for my country, regardless of whether it was what these men wanted or not.
-They might control Pharaoh and the throne, but they did not control me.
+I straightened my back and prepared myself to face whatever the men had to say calmly and with firmness of purpose.
+I would do what I thought was right for my country, regardless of whether it was what they wanted or not.
+They might control Pharaoh, but they did not control me.

 Footsteps in the hallway tore me from my thoughts.
 Three men entered.
 Too few for the number of feet I had heard.
 It seemed they too had brought guards.
 What presumption.
 These men did not rule Egypt, regardless of what they thought.
-They had no entitlement to guards.
-But they used Egypt’s resources as their own and so long as Pharaoh was too young to take back his own throne, they would do as they pleased.
+They had no entitlement to personal guards.
+But they used Egypt’s resources as their own and so long as Pharaoh was too young to take back his own throne, they would continue to do as they pleased.

 “Why have you called me here?”
 I asked, without turning back to face them.
 I sounded strong.
 Confident.

 “To safeguard the future of our country,” Ay said.
-“To do your duty.”

-“And that is?”
+“How?”
 I kept my gaze fixed on the wall but my stomach was tied in knots.

 Ay took a step closer and I forced myself to stand my ground.

-“Do I need to remind you, my lady” — heavy sarcasm emphasised the title — “that Pharaoh rules with our support?
+“Do I need to remind you, my lady” — heavy sarcasm emphasised my title — “that Pharaoh rules with our support?
 He is but a child and his hold on the throne is tenuous at best.”